IsiriBhatSM/Learn-E/README.md

 ---

-## 🌟 Vision
+### 🌟 Vision

 > “Delivering the world to you — one fact at a time.”
-LEARN-E aims to make curiosity rewarding, learning addictive, and knowledge beautifully accessible.
-Thanks for your time.
+LEARN-E aims to make curiosity rewarding, learning addictive, and knowledge beautifully accessible through thoughtful design and engaging user experiences.Thanks for your time.

 ---